-"Were ever two men-at-arms so tyrannized over by a little dolly like this !" said I, laughing.
-"Nay, little one, we shall compound with you by paying you this shilling, which will buy all your milk.
-We can stay here and drink it at our ease."
+"Were ever two men-at-arms so tyrannized over by a little dolly like this!" the children of the great Father," she ansaid I, laughing.
+"Nay, little one, we fastened the injured staple.
+"There, mis | this shilling, which will buy all your our ease."

 "Jinny, the cow, is just across the marsh," quoth she.
-"It is nigh milking time, and I shall fetch her round if ye wish more."
+"It is nigh milkingtime, and I shall fetch her round if ye wish more."